rashed-k/project-2/README.md

-hello, this is project-2. but this is  with content-add
+hello, this is project-2. but this is  with content-add, but now with VS code